SPEAK WITH A TEAM MEMBER (770) 920-6030

 Having an expert in your corner saves you the trouble of fumbling through the steps and helps you steer clear of violations as you carry out your duties as a personal representative.

-Determining The Value Of Probate Real Estate
+Determining the Value of Probate Real Estate

 Before selling any property, Georgia Probate Court requires an appraisal.
-Estimating the value of a property means considering factors like size, location, and condition.
+Estimating the value of a probate property means considering factors like size, location, and condition.

 It is best to hire a professional appraiser to determine the real estate value as it can be tricky to do it yourself.
 If you need help finding an appraiser, you can ask for a recommendation from your chosen real estate agent.

-Are There Any Limitations On Who Can Buy Probate Real Estate?
+Are There Any Limitations on Who Can Buy Probate Real Estate?

-Buying probate real estate can sound appealing to real estate investors, especially those who specialize in house flipping because they can buy the property at a bargain.
+Buying probate real estate can sound appealing to real estate investors, especially those who specialize in house flipping, because they can buy the property at a bargain.

 Fortunately, anyone can purchase probate property with the court’s approval.

-How Are The Proceeds From Selling Probate Real Estate Distributed?
+How Are the Proceeds from Selling Probate Real Estate Distributed?

-Before distributing assets (including the proceeds from the sale), Georgia probate law requires the personal representative to use them to pay off estate debts.
-You should ensure that you have satisfied all the creditors, or you can become personally liable for any unpaid claims.
+Before distributing assets (including the proceeds from the probate sales), Georgia probate law requires the personal representative to use them to pay off estate debts.

 Whatever remains from the probate sales — if any — will be split among the heirs or beneficiaries as outlined by Georgia probate law.
-To avoid making costly mistakes, consult an experienced probate lawyer, as disagreements often happen during the distribution phase.

-What if Some Family Members Don’t Want to Sell Property but Others Do?
+What If Some Family Members Don’t Want to Sell Property, but Others Do?

 Conflicts of interest add another layer of complexity to the process, but it does happen from time to time.
 If you are the personal representative, your actions will depend on these circumstances: